VenkatRohith/VenkatRohith/README.md

 # 👋 Hi, I’m Rohith

-I'm a Frontend Software Engineer interested in building elegant and interative websites
+I'm a Software Engineer interested in building elegant and interative websites

 - 👀 I love ❤️ JavaScript & all its frameworks (inclined towards **React⚛️** a bit😉)
 - 😍 A Naruto ☯️ & One Punch Man 🧑🏻‍🦲 fan, currently loving One Piece 🏴‍☠️😍